About Trilby Station

 Outback Pastoral History

-Following above average rainfall and flooding of the Darling River in both 2011 and 2012 (where Trilby was isolated by road for three months each time!!
-Mail, stores and of course the Murray's had to be air-lifted in/out during that period), Trilby Station is now in the midst of another extremely dry spell – a ripper of a drought in fact, though with an excellent fall of rain over Easter 2019 things are certainly looking up!
-Living in a semi-arid region of Outback NSW.
-Hand-feeding around 17,000 merino sheep is incredibly time consuming, not to mention costly ... and we're constantly looking to the skies for rain to rease the pressure and grow pastures.
-Now is as good a time as any to explore Outback NSW, our property and the Darling River Run .
+Following above average rainfall and flooding of the Darling River in both 2011 and 2012 (where Trilby was isolated by road for three months each time and our mail, stores and of course ourselves had to be air-lifted in/out), Trilby Station is now in the midst of another extremely dry spell – a ripper of a drought in fact, though with an excellent fall of rain over Easter 2019 things are certainly looking up!
+Living in a semi-arid region of Outback NSW we do expect this, though for not as long!